WTyoursolution/js-modules-practice_/README.md

 *with require() Javascript waits until it gets to that line in your code while it is running to figure out what you need = dynamic evaluation

-Why choose ES modules for modern Node projects? imports allow for better performance optimizations like tree-shaking for example.
+Why choose ES modules for modern Node projects? imports allow for better performance optimizations like tree-shaking for example.# node-review_